 - o) If additional specifications of dry-weather tyres are made available in accordance with Article 30.1a)iii), these tyres will be allocated to each Driver for use during P2.
-If P2 is unsuitable for the evaluation of these tyres (such as due to poor weather) they will not be made available allocated to each Driver and they may be carried over to the back-up Event, as advised by the FIA.
-Unless the additional tyres have not been made available allocated, or the session is declared wet, all Drivers will have to use them during P2, according to run plans specified by the appointed tyre supplier with the same number of laps per Driver, and the only dry weather tyres that may be used are those allocated under Article 30.1a)iii). - i) Drivers participating in this session to evaluate additional tyres must be in possession of a Super Licence or Free Practice Super Licence, and must have competed in at least one (1) Formula 1 Event during their careers. - ii) Test parts, test software, component changes and set-up changes
+If P2 is unsuitable for the evaluation of these tyres (such as due to poor weather) they will not be made available to each Driver and they may be carried over to the back-up Competition, as advised by the FIA.
+Unless the additional tyres have not been made available, or the session is declared wet, all Drivers will have to use them during P2, according to run plans specified by the appointed tyre supplier with the same number of laps per Driver, and the only dry weather tyres that may be used are those allocated under Article 30.1a)iii). - Drivers participating in this session to evaluate additional tyres must be in possession of a Super Licence or Free Practice Super Licence, and must have competed in at least one (1) Formula 1 Competition during their careers. - ii) Test parts, test software, component changes and set-up changes

 Test parts and test software are permitted.
 However, the car must remain in a fixed specification, configuration and set-up.
-However, Mechanical set-up changes, driver control changes, software and component changes are only permitted if agreed in advance with the tyre supplier that they are necessary for the correct evaluation of the tyres or to complete the tyre test.
+Mechanical set-up changes, driver control changes, software and component changes are only permitted if they are necessary for the correct evaluation of the tyres or to complete the tyre test.
 Set-up changes and driver control changes must be agreed in advance with the tyre supplier.
 Component and software changes must be approved by the FIA.
 A replacement component may be approved in cases such as damage to the original and should be of the same specification.
-Exceptionally, if a same specification component is unavailable, a component of a different specification which has been previously used at an Event or TCC may be approved.
+Exceptionally, if a same specification component is unavailable, a component of a different specification which has been previously used at a Competition or TCC may be approved.